corbado/example-passkeys-flutter/README.md

 }
 ```
 The JSON file needs to be stored under ```https://<your fully qualified domain>/.well-known/apple-app-site-association```.
+For example: ```https://api.corbado.com/.well-known/apple-app-site-association```.
+The port number, if needed, can be added in the URL, after the fully qualified domain.

+The fully qualified domain should then be provided as an environment variable ```RELYING_PARTY_ID``` in the corresponding Xcode Project of your application.
+For example, in case of ```https://api.corbado.com/.well-known/apple-app-site-association```, the environment variables should include ```RELYING_PARTY_ID = "api.corbado.com"```.

 To learn more about associated domains visit: [Apple Developer Supporting Associated Domains](https://developer.apple.com/documentation/xcode/supporting-associated-domains).